SamyBlue/Lua-MoreMath/README.md

 # Lua-MoreMath
-Emulates some basic features seen in R. Expands on the base math library for Lua and creates a new class called Vector (and BoolVector which inherits from Vector) with operator overloading features.
+Emulates some basic features seen in R (programming language).
+Expands on the base math library for Lua and creates a new class called Vector (and BoolVector which inherits from Vector) with operator overloading features.

 # API